Pierre Senska

-Pierre Senska (born 21 June 1988) is a disabled German cyclist.
+Pierre Senska (born 21 June 1988) is a disabled German Para-cyclist.

+Career

 He won the Para-Cycling World Championships road race in the LC 4 category in Bordeaux in 2007.
 He received an award for Junior Sportsman of the Year from the German Sports Aid Foundation in November 2007.
 He took part in the Men's LC4 3 km individual pursuit event at the 2008 Summer Paralympics held in Beijing during September 2008.